Kaadirm/WeatherExtension-Chrome/README.md

 This Chrome Weather Extension provides real-time weather information based on your current location.
 It utilizes the OpenWeatherMap API to fetch weather data and displays essential details such as temperature, weather conditions, humidity, feels-like temperature, and wind speed.
 The extension features a clean and minimalistic design with intuitive icons for better user experience.

+## Demo

+For a live demo, you can visit the [Chrome Weather Extension page](https://kaadirm.github.io/WeatherExtension-Chrome/).

 ## Preview

 ![WeatherExtension](https://github.com/Kaadirm/WeatherExtension-Chrome/assets/141996672/485668bd-270e-42b3-a539-2adfee8825b3)

 ## How to Use